 Among over 11,000 crypto coins, Ethereum (ETH) is the world’s second most valuable cryptocurrency.
 It is a decentralized computing platform that uses Ether (ETH) to pay transaction fees (or “gas”) through smart contracts programmable scripts that facilitate the flow of digital assets.
 Ethereum was launched by Vitalik Buterin on July 30, 2015, to change the organizational structures of financial services and crowdfunding by expanding the use cases of blockchain and cryptocurrency to incorporate all manner of decentralized apps beyond Bitcoin’s initial scope.
 Ethereum is used by developers to run apps—decentralized applications, through which they provide new crypto assets called Ethereum tokens.
+Find out which best Ethereum wallet crypto experts recommend to use to securely store your digital assets.
 Ether (ETH) also offers an incentive structure similar to Bitcoin’s in securing and maintaining the network against inefficient code and attacks by malicious actors.
 ETH-based inventions include stable coins—which are pegged to the dollar by a smart contract, Defi—decentralized finance applications, and other decentralized applications (dapps).

 Ethereum Circulating Supply Depleting At Rapid Pace